ensdomains/ens-contracts/contracts/wrapper/README.md

 `setResolver()` and `setTTL()` call the corresponding registry functions after checking that the caller is authorised.

-`setRecord()` acts differently depending if the name is .eth or not.
+`setRecord()` acts differently depending if the name is .arb or not.
 If you set the owner to `address(0)`, it will automatically unwrap the name and set the registry owner to 0, deleting the subdomain.
-If you set the owner to `address(0)`, but the name is a .eth 2LD, the function will revert as the ERC721 token cannot be set to the zero address.
+If you set the owner to `address(0)`, but the name is a .arb 2LD, the function will revert as the ERC721 token cannot be set to the zero address.
 If the owner is not 0, it will simply transfer the ERC1155 to the specified owner within NameWrapper and set the resolver and ttl on the registry.

 ### Getting Data